knowthelist/fhem-tablet-ui/README.md

 Install
 -------
  * copy the whole tree into the corresponding folder of your FHEM server /\<fhem-path\>/www/tablet
- * add 'define tablet_ui HTTPSRV tablet/ ./www/tablet Tablet Frontend' in fhem.cfg
+ * add 'define TABLETUI HTTPSRV ftui ./www/tablet Tablet-UI' in fhem.cfg
  * rename the index-example.html to index.html or create your own index.html
  * Tadaaa!
-A new fhem ui in http://\<fhem-url\>:8083/fhem/tablet/
+A new fhem ui in http://\<fhem-url\>:8083/fhem/ftui/

  or just use 'update all https://raw.githubusercontent.com/knowthelist/fhem-tablet-ui/master/controls_fhemtabletui.txt' on the FHEM commandline (or input field of FHEMWEB)